gimer666/tango_with_django_2/manuscript/chapter5-database-setup.md

 T>      * Finally, register the `PageAdmin` class with Django's admin interface.
 You should modify the line `admin.site.register(Page)`.
 Change it to `admin.site.register(Page, PageAdmin)` in Rango's `admin.py` file.
 T>		* If you get really stuck look at our [code on github](https://github.com/leifos/tango_with_django_2/)!

-I> ### Tests
+> ### Тесты
-I>
+>
-I> Like in the last chapter we have written tests to check if you have completed the chapter and the exercises.
+> Like in the last chapter we have written tests to check if you have completed the chapter and the exercises.
 To check your work so far, [download the `tests.py` script](https://github.com/leifos/tango_with_django_2/blob/master/code/tango_with_django_project/rango/tests.py) from our [GitHub repository](https://github.com/leifos/tango_with_django_2/), and save it within your `rango` app directory.
-I>
+>
-I> Un-comment the Chapter 5 related tests.
+> Un-comment the Chapter 5 related tests.
-I> To run the tests, issue the following command in the terminal or Command Prompt.
+> To run the tests, issue the following command in the terminal or Command Prompt.
-I>
+>
-I> {lang="text",linenos=off}
+> {lang="text",linenos=off}
-I>     $ python manage.py test rango
+>     $ python manage.py test rango
-I>
+>
-I> If you are interested in learning about automated testing, now is a good time to check out the [chapter on testing](#chapter-testing).
+> If you are interested in learning about automated testing, now is a good time to check out the [chapter on testing](#chapter-testing).
 The chapter runs through some of the basics on how you can write tests to automatically check the integrity of your code.